koenderks/aRtsy/README.md

 ## Noise

 You can use all sorts of techniques to generate noise.
 Currently, the `noise()` function can generate a matrix of random noise values on the basis of a k-nearest neighbors algorithm.
-Below you see examples of `k = 1`, `k = 10`, and `k = 50`.
-Some function in the package actually have a `noise` argument which applies this type of noise to the artwork.
+Below you see examples of `k = 1` (top left), `k = 10` (top middle), and `k = 50` (top right).
+Some functions in the package actually have a `noise` argument which adds this type of noise to the artwork.

 ```r
 plot(as.raster(noise(dims = c(100, 100), k = 10)))